Mülhüpra Vero

 Mülhüpra Vero (1934–2020) was an Indian politician and the first Member of Parliament in India from among the Naga people.
 He was also the recipient of the Padma Shri, India's fourth highest civilian award, in 2006 for his contribution to the social work.

 Early life

 In 1934, Mülhüpra was born in Rünguzu village in present-day Phek District.

-He began his studies at the Middle School in Chozuba, and completed his matriculation from Government High School Kohima in 1956.
-He completed his BA from St. Edmund's College, Shillong in 1959.
+He began his studies at the Middle School in Chozuba, and completed his matriculation at Government High School Kohima in 1956.
+He completed his BA at St. Edmund's College, Shillong in 1959.

 Political life

 Vero was elected a member of the Rajya Sabha for two terms.

 When the Official Languages (Amendment) Bill was tabled in the Rajya Sabha in December 1967, Vero demanded that English be continued for an indefinite period both at the centre and in states as Nagaland had already adopted English as its official language.

 He was elected to the Nagaland Legislative Assembly twice: first from Phek (1974) on a Naga National Organisation ticket, and later from Chozuba (1979).

 Vero was elected as the first President of the newly instituted Naga Hoho in 1997.
 At its first session, he said,I know I am not a good man.
 But if the Nagas think I am good, I am very happy.
 And as I also know I am not a clever and able man in any field, I must tell you I will not be able to do anything good for the Nagas.
 But I promise I will not do anything bad for our people.
 I ask you and God to help me.
 Thank you.As the president, he attended the Atlanta Peace conference.
 As part of the Naga Hoho, he facilitated the ceasefire between the Naga underground groups and the Government of India.
 He retained the position until 2004.

 On 1 October 2015, the Government of Nagaland honoured him during the International Day of Older Persons celebrations.